Beyond the Pitch

 Connecting Startups to Corporate Expertise

-When Rev1 started First Connect in 2015, we began with panels of CIOs who helped review companies, giving entrepreneurs feedback that contributed to market and product validation.
+When Rev1 started mentor and vetted service provider network in 2015, we began with panels of CIOs who helped review companies, giving entrepreneurs feedback that contributed to market and product validation.

 That process led to us leveraging the Backyard Effect, helping connect Concept Stage portfolio companies to our strategic partners for early product review.
-We further applied First Connect and the Backyard Effect to help Seed Stage companies gain access to C-level decision-makers.
+We further applied the Backyard Effect to help Seed Stage companies gain access to C-level decision-makers.

 Our “ask” for these executives was to be receptive to taking first meetings and to potentially being first customers of Rev1 clients.
 Those connections resulted in early customer relationships for startups such as Clarivoy and Simple-Fill.